 Stetson University’s leadership determined a new health and science facility would support their mission of accommodating increased student interest in STEM and Health Sciences programs, as well as secure a promising future for the university.
 The vision for the new building is to create spaces and experiences that will allow ideas, learning and interests to converge and evolve into ground-breaking discoveries and innovative pedagogy.
-A key focus on providing a community-facing element to the building to create interaction and outreach with the DeLand community in the health fields.
+A key focus was made to providing a community-facing element to the building to create interaction and outreach with the DeLand community in the health fields.

 “Cici and Hyatt Brown Hall will foster interdisciplinary collaboration in health, and bring the vision of creating innovation in health and science to the benefit of the greater Daytona Beach-Orlando community.”